Life 1871 - 1908 AD

 Meanwhile the Chinese Economy was prospering in a lively internal as well as external market doing especially good business with Russia on the Tea Road, opened by the 1727 Cakurtu Treaty.
 As one result the Year 1828 saw the invention and opening of the First Draft Bank in China, the RiShengChang of Pingyao, giving a new boost to the chinese economy by greatly facilitating business and the circulation of money in the feudal chinese society.
 China had a large imbalance of Trade with Foreign Nations and saw a large increase in revenue's from Trade.
 The main problem of Feudal Society was however the lack of mechanisms to distribute the newfound wealth among its citizens, leaving money and capital mainly in the hands of officials, and in the Ching Dynasty increasingly in the hands of but a few wealthy merchant families.
 The ordinary citizen therefor, although the Nation was prospering, would still remain likely poor.

 The Ching Dynasty failed to understand both the Threat posed by- and opportunities offered by- the Foreigners.
-Things started warming up when China launched a severe anti-opium program against foreign traders in Canton, seizing and destroying 20.000 chests of Opium.
+Things started warming up when China launched a severe anti-opium program against foreign traders in Guangzhou (Canton), seizing and destroying 20.000 chests of Opium.
 After the chinese let the traders go they sent a letter to Queen Victoria questioning the morality of the British and their Opium Trade.
 Queen Victoria, always an Iron Lady, responded unsubtly with force and sent British Gunboats to China.
 By 1840 AD the First "Opium War" between China and the British was a fact.
-The Chinese, loosing the conflict in 1842 AD, outgunned by superior industrial age weaponry, were forced to sign the humiliating Nanking Treaty which stated that 5 "treaty ports " Canton, Amoy, Foochow, Ningpo and Shanghai were to be opened by the chinese for trade, effecting a de facto opening of the Chinese Economy under special rights.
+The Chinese, loosing the conflict in 1842 AD, outgunned by superior industrial age weaponry, were forced to sign the humiliating Nanking Treaty which stated that 5 "treaty ports " Canton, Amoy, Foochow, Ningpo and Shanghai were to be opened by the Chinese for trade, effecting a de facto opening of the Chinese Economy under special rights.
 Thus, under the right afforded by the Gun Hong Kong was also ceded by China and developped as a (British) colony.

 Not even 20 years later, in 1860 AD the British forced a final way into Chinese Territory, trade and economy, defeating obsolete Imperial Ching Troups with superior western weapons in the 2nd Opium Wars.
 Rendered utterly powerless, China was forced to cede Territory, offer "extra-territorial rights" to Foreigners and pay indemnities.
-Shanghai was declared an International City and became Britain's largest settlement in China, after which it was free for all for French, British, Germans, Americans, Dutch and soon the Japanese, alike to exploit the Chinese Nation.
+Shanghai was declared an International City and became Britain's largest settlement in China, after which it was free for all for French, British, Germans, Russians, Americans, Dutch and soon the Japanese, alike to exploit the Chinese Nation.
 China was deminished to a semi-Colony, losing sovereignty over large area's of territory and in the following years, most of its own economy.
-The Emperor (by then Hsien Feng) was left a toothless Dragon that fled Beijing in Panic and Defeat.
+The Emperor (by then Hsien Feng) was left a toothless Dragon that fled Beijing in panic and defeat.

 The second Opium War (or Arrow War) helped establish firm ground for western Companies in the new market of China and allowed for the efficient and legal exportation of Capital and Goods from the West into Asia and China.
 Although extorted, China finally allowed the legal doing of business in China, which ensured westerner financiers of a lions share in the wealth resulting from future developments of the continent as well as a large new market for western industrial products.
-The extortion consisted of indemnity payments for war and protest, manipulation of contracts and the further embezzlment and pillaging of raw materials from China for use in western factories.
+The extortion consisted of indemnity payments for war and protest, manipulation of contracts and the further embezzlement and pillaging of raw materials from China for use in western factories.

 The Traditional Chinese Economy, prospering through 300 years of successes, was in for a hard landing.

-Death & Succession : According to Chinese History DaoGuang had difficulty chosing between his 4th Son Yi Zhu and his 6th Son Yi Xin, as his successor.
+Death & Succession : According to Chinese History DaoGuang had difficulty choosing between his 4th Son Yi Zhu and his 6th Son Yi Xin, as his successor.
 It is said that Yi Tzú's Tutor and Mentor, Dou Shoutian, gave him instructions.
 On their hunting trip he was not to participate actively in any way.
 Yi Tzu obeyed this advice.
-Subsequently confronted by The Emperor on his seemingly anti-social behavior in not participating in the group hunt, Yi Tzu proclaimed he could not possibly shoot and kill the pregnant animals of the spring Forrest.
+Subsequently confronted by The Emperor on his seemingly anti-social behavior in not participating in the group hunt, Yi Tzu proclaimed he could not possibly shoot and kill the pregnant animals of the spring Forest.
 Besides, he added, he did not want to compete with his brothers.
 Thus showing himself a kind Buddhist, the delighted Emperor Dao Guang recognized in his 4th Son a kind benevolent and generous heart.
 In the end Yi Zhu, the 4th Son, was named Crown Prince on the "secret" note to be opened after the Emperor's death.
 Emperor Dao Guang died in the first Lunar Month of 1850 AD (February/March).

 Life 1831 - 1862 AD